 Employees working for your organization might be feeling well themselves, but could have a sick family member at home.
 Some employees may stay at home out of precaution.
 They might still be able to work, but CDC nevertheless recommends encouraging them to stay at home.
 As a solution, your organization could stimulate them to telework or work from home.
 This way, employees that stay at home, can still get their work done.
 However, keeping them updated on important office news can be difficult when they don’t actually come into the office.
 A corporate app or wallpaper could make this easier: the latest updates on all sorts of things can be communicated to your employees directly via their smartphone or PC’s wallpaper – from regular office news to additional measures in response to respiratory illnesses.
 To stay in the know on all important work-related news, all they have to do is check their smartphone or wallpaper.

 Show your employees you care about their health and wellbeing by making important news, policies, and regulations easily accessible.
-Interested in how Netpresenter can help you do this?
-Feel free to get in touch for a free demo.
+Looking for more ideas on how to do this?
+Download our free infographic ‘7 tips to create an effective emergency communication plan’.